Table of Contents

 - Go for it if perks matter.
 Free ATM or insurance.

-- Select when employer mandates.
-Many companies require it.
+- Select when the employer mandates that many companies require it.

 - Pick for ease.
 Auto-deposits from work.

 - Select if changing banks is hard.
-Stick with corporate tie-up.
+Stick with the corporate tie-up.

-- Go for it in early career.
-Build banking history.
+- Go for it in your early career to build banking history.

-- Pick if overdraft is key.
-Covers pay gaps.
+- Pick if overdraft is key to cover pay gaps.

 - Select for family benefits.
 Some extend to spouses.